A Kimai plugin, which allows configuring additional fields for timesheets, customers, projects, activities and expenses.

-Keep track of your expenses based on customer, project and activity.
-These spendings can be categorized and included in your invoices.
+Keep track of your expenses based on a customer, project and activity.
+These expenses can be categorized and included in your invoices.

-Create tasks, start/stop/pause them, assign them to users and teams - a todo-list management plugin that is connected to your time-tracker and features two new dashboard widgets
+Create tasks, start/stop/pause them, assign them to users and teams - a todo-list management plugin that is connected to your time-tracker and adds two new dashboard widgets

 |Custom CSS plugin||

 |Installation & Update support||